tgherzog/decdg-git-101/_includes/fundamentals.md

 ???

-* The other big difference is that with the "track changes" approach the whole team typically works on the same document simultenously, like a shared Google document, or even a file that you pass around via email.
+* The other big difference is that with the "track changes" approach the whole team typically works on the same document simultenously, like a shared Google or Teams document, or even a file that you pass around via email.
-* If you've ever tried to "merge" changes from even two different versions of the same file, you know this is very hard.
+* If you've ever tried to "merge" changes from even two different versions of the same file, you know this can be very hard.
 * With Git you **always** work on a **local** copy of the repo, and "push" your changes to a master repo.
 * You can even have more than one "master repository."
 Here are the settings for the git